shenghaoyuan/RIOT/doc/doxygen/src/kconfig/kconfig.md

 ---
 # Transition phase                                  {#kconfig-transition-phase}
 ## Making configuration via Kconfig optional  {#kconfig-configuration-optional}
-During transition to the usage of Kconfig as the main configurator for RIOT, the default behavior will be the traditional one: expose configuration options in header files and use CFLAGS as inputs.
+During transition to the usage of Kconfig as the main configuration tool for RIOT, the default behavior will be the traditional one: expose configuration options in header files and use CFLAGS as inputs.
 To allow optional configuration via Kconfig, a convention will be used when writing Kconfig files.

 Modules should be contained in their own `menuconfig` entries, this way the user can choose to enable the configuration via Kconfig for an specific module.